uxlfoundation/foundation/CONTRIBUTING.md

 `python .github/scripts/check_document_structure.py`.
 The check reports malformed reStructuredText and dated records missing from sibling indexes.
 External URLs and cross-document section anchors still require review.

+Maintainers can run **External link review** from the Actions tab to obtain an advisory report for guidance and indexes.
+It distinguishes missing pages from access restrictions and transient failures, and does not block pull requests.
+PDFs and restricted meeting materials are excluded.
+To run locally, use `python .github/scripts/report_external_links.py`; it writes `external-link-report.md`.